SumithBaddam/academic-kickstart/content/authors/admin/_index.md

 user_groups:
 - Researchers
 - Visitors

+#During my undergraduation, I have worked on my reseach paper on "Structuring insights from customer reviews of products using NLP" working under the guidance of Prof. Dinesh Babu Jayagopi.
 ---
 I am enrolled as graduate student in Data Science at Indiana University Bloomington and will be graduating by May 2020.

-I worked as a Data Scientist at Cisco Systems Inc. for 2.5 years.
-My key focus was on building large-scale machine learning models to improve the quality of Cisco's software products.
-While working at Cisco, I have filed a patent for one of the business use-case and have published 2 papers in predictive modeling using Deep Learning.
+I worked as Data Scientist at Cisco Systems Inc. for 2.5 years where my key focus was on building large-scale machine learning models to improve the quality of Cisco's products.
+While working at Cisco, I have filed a patent for one of the business use-cases and have published 2 papers in predictive modeling using Deep Learning.

-Prior to joining Cisco, I have graduated with Masters and Bachelors in Technology in Information Technology from IIIT-Bangalore.
-While pursuing undergraduation, I have published a reseach paper on "Structuring insights from customer reviews of products using NLP" working under the guidance of Prof. Dinesh Babu Jayagopi.
+Prior to joining Cisco, I was pursuing Masters and Bachelors in Technology in Information Technology from IIIT-Bangalore.

-I was also a key note speaker at International Conference on Business Analytics and Intelligence at Indian Institute of Management Bangalore in 2017 and Indian Institute of Science in 2018.
+I was also a key note speaker at International Conference of Business Analytics and Intelligence at Indian Institute of Management Bangalore in 2017 and Indian Institute of Science in 2018.